Blog

 Wayne County, Michigan is in USDA Hardiness Zone 6b.
 The average last spring frost is April 28 and first fall frost is October 20.

-Wayne County County sits in USDA Zone 6b.
+Wayne County sits in USDA Zone 6b.
 Lavender grows reliably in zones 5a through 9b, so it's a good fit here.

-Can Lavender grow in Wayne County County's climate?
+Can Lavender grow in Wayne County's climate?

 🌱